-- The transportation system will be designed to provide access to employment, education, medical/essential services, shopping, and recreational opportunities. - The transportation system will provide appropriate access to and from major land uses.
+- The transportation system will be designed to provide access to employment, education, medical/essential services, shopping, and recreational opportunities. - The transportation system will provide appropriate access to and from major land uses, including those outside of the MACC.

 SAFETY AND SECURITY - The MACC will support improvements to enhance the safety and security of all users of the transportation system.